Project Finance and PPPs

 The case study involves an economic infrastructure project and covers both financing and valuation issues.
 The case is unique as it involves the IPO of a project and deals both with corporate and project finance issues.

 Project Finance and PPPs is recommended for finance professionals, consultants, developers, project managers, engineers, lawyers and portfolio managers from both the private and public sectors.

-Pierre Hillion is the de Picciotto Chair at INSEAD in Alternative Investments.
+Pierre Hillion is the de Picciotto Chair at INSEAD in Alternative Investments and Visiting Professor at UCLA and CalTech.
 He received his MBA from Ecole HEC, holds a DEA from the Université Paris-Dauphine and a PhD from the University of California in Los Angeles (UCLA).